Waterberg Wilderness Plateau Lodge

 The drive from Wilderness Lodge is only a few km on a narrow, but steep and well-paved track.
 Car parking is close to your room, in the thick, red sand characteristic of a sandstone plateau.

-Breakfast is served at Waterberg Wilderness Lodge, a short 15 min drive away and coincides with early morning activities.
-Light lunches, afternoon tea and dinner are all served at Plateau Lodge, and a constant supply of hot water is provided in your chalet, should you require a cup of tea/coffee.
+Breakfast, light lunches, afternoon tea and dinner are all served at Plateau Lodge.
+A constant supply of hot water is provided in your chalet, should you require a cup of tea/coffee.

 Accommodation is in 6 luxury chalets, with either a single, double or 3-bed combinations.
 Walk-in shower/WC, wash basin and a lounge area are standard.
 They are all constructed of stone and brick, with bright red corrugated iron roofs and the stone walls and red, terracotta tiled floors, help keep the rooms cool.
 For those cold chilly nights, each unit has as an inviting fire-place to warm-up around.
 In the hotter, summer months, each chalet has its own plunge pool, a refreshing respite from the hot Namibian afternoon sun.
 A small table and 2 chairs is provided and these can be carried outside onto your private porch.
 Power is supplied through solar energy and there is a socket for the re-charging of camera batteries.